jonathanmarvens/laravel-v4-vm-setup/README.md

 ## Description

-This is a very simple VM setup for building, running, and managing Laravel v4 apps.
+A very simple VM setup for building, running, and managing Laravel v4 apps.

 ## Process